 Switch to the HVAC Systems tab.

-Use the pull-down at the right of the body to view the “Service Water” diagram.
+Use the pull-down at the right of the body to view the “Service Hot Water” diagram.

 Scroll to the bottom of the “Library” and click to expand the “Water Use Connections” category.

 Drag the water use connections object to the drop zone in the diagram (Figure 9.1).